Who is at risk for developing primary biliary cholangitisa (PBC)?

 - There is evidence that starting treatment early can help slow the progression of the disease.

-- Your doctor can see how well your liver is responding to treatment by measuring and tracking your alkaline phosphatase (ALP) levels.
+- Your healthcare team can see how well your liver is responding to treatment by measuring and tracking your alkaline phosphatase (ALP) levels.

 Additionally, women who were diagnosed before the age of 30 and all men (regardless of age) are at highest risk of not responding well to treatment.